Hero background

 Visit Kisumu

-Explore the lakeside city, local markets and waterfront areas, experiencing the contrast between urban life and the rural rhythms of Ahero.
+Explore this lakeside city, the local markets and the lakeside areas, taking in the contrast between urban life and rural Ahero.

 The next story is yours